Tips for Media Interviews

 - The subject of the story

-If you’re the appropriate one to respond, reach out to the reporter to schedule the interview.
-If you believe scheduling is going to be a problem (ex.
-The reporter has a deadline in 4 hours and you’re teaching for the next 4 hours), let the reporter know up front.
+If you’re the appropriate one to respond, reach out to the reporter to schedule an interview.
+If you believe scheduling is going to be a problem (for example, the reporter has a deadline in four hours, and you?re teaching for the next four hours), let the reporter know up front.

-Reporters have audiences.
 We speak with journalists in order to reach their audiences.
 Remember that your goal is to communicate with readers, watchers and listeners.
-Don’t take anything personally.
+Don?t take anything personally.
 Be as friendly, polite and helpful as you can.

-In most media interviews that most of you are likely to have, you probably won’t encounter hostile, especially aggressive or negative questions.
-Your biggest issue will likely be explaining some technical concept from your field to a reporter with no background in the subject.
-However, if you find yourself in a situation where the questions are tougher or the subject is more sensitive, here are some tips to ensure that you get your messages across clearly.
+In most media interviews, you probably won’t encounter hostile, especially aggressive or negative questions.
+Your biggest issue will likely be explaining a technical concept from your field to a reporter with no background in the subject.
+However, if you find yourself in a situation where the questions are tough or the subject is sensitive, here are some tips to ensure you get your messages across clearly.

-2. Go short and sweet.
-Don’t be abrupt or insensitive, but keep you answers short and straightforward.
-Answer the question and stop talking – don’t let silence lure you into rambling.
-If a pause becomes uncomfortable, ask the reporter “Does that make sense?” or “Do you need more details?”
+Go short and sweet.
+Don’t be abrupt or insensitive, but keep your answers short and straightforward.
+Answer the question, then stop talking — don’t let silence lure you into rambling.
+If a pause becomes uncomfortable, ask the reporter, “Does that make sense?” or “Do you need more details?”

-4. Correct negative sentiments, exaggerations and misstatements.
+Correct negative sentiments, exaggerations and misstatements.
 If a reporter exaggerates or says something negative or incorrect, politely say something positive or correct the statement.
-Do not repeat the original negative from the reporter.
+Do not repeat the original negative statement.